tomaspcosta/outlevel-online-store/README.md

 ###   Front-Office

 * **User Registration and Login:** Secure authentication and profile management.
-* **Product Search and Navigation:** Browse by categories such as hardware, software, and services with advanced filters (price, brand, specifications).
+* **Product Search and Navigation:** Browse by categories such as hardware, software, and services.
 * **Shopping Cart and Checkout:** Add products to the cart and complete purchases securely.
 * **Order Tracking:** Track the status of orders in real-time.